-1 Critical judgements in applying accounting policies
+2 Critical judgements in applying accounting policies

 In applying the policies set out in the Statement of Accounting Policies, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in these Statement of Accounts are:
+It is felt that there are no critical judgements required in relation to applying accounting policies.